Selkirk Transit

 Selkirk Transit is a provider of public transportation based in Selkirk, Manitoba, Canada.
 Initiated in 2011, the service operates a single loop through the city.
 Selkirk commenced its new service with one month fare-free introductory period.
-Service is provided on weekdays from 6:00 AM–6:00 PM and on Saturdays from 8:00 AM–6:00 PM.
-The regular fare is $2.
-The bus runs once per hour.
+Service was initially provided on weekdays from 6:00 AM–6:00 PM and on Saturdays from 8:00 AM–6:00 PM.
+The regular fare is $2, which has not changed since the bus system was first introduced.
+The bus runs once per hour; the entire route takes one hour from start to finish, with the same stop serviced at the same minute of every hour (i.e. stop #2, which is the Gaynor Family Regional Library, is serviced at 8:01, 9:01, 10:01, etc.).